EmreCanCakir/EmreCanCakir/README.md

 ### About Me

-As a computer engineering student and part-time developer, I am dedicated to continuously improving my skills.
+As a Software Developer, I am dedicated to continuously improving my skills.
 With a strong foundation in computer science and problem solving, I strive to improve my abilities every day.
 All the while, I am constantly making the most of the opportunities that technology offers me

 ### Tech Stack